Capital Budgeting Process Automation

 If you take the values from the first three steps and arrange them into a timeline, you will calculate the annual cash flow.
 When cash is flowing out, the value will be negative.
 When cash is flowing in, you will have a positive value.
 You can then add each period's cash flows to come up with the annual cash flow.

 Next, you will need to calculate the NPV of all of your cash values.
 This amount will be the total of the present value of each year's cash flow.
 NPV can be determined with the following formula.
 Present Value of Cash Flow = Cash Flow / (1 + Discount Rate) Year.
 When the NPV is positive, the value will be the amount of value in excess of the original investment amount.
 These are projects that are worth looking further into.

 While a positive NPV is a good sign, it is not usually enough to get approval for expenditure.
 Since the process of projections can be complicated, it is always important to analyze the what-ifs that may alter the project's anticipated outcome.
 Some what-ifs to consider include:

-After determining answers to the possible what-ifs, you can then decide if the project or investment would still be sound and likely profitable in the end.
+After determining answers to the possible what-ifs, you can decide if the project or investment would still be sound and likely profitable.
 This is typically the last step in the approval process before a decision is made.